Try a Greener Christmas!

 In doing so, we can move towards the principle of a circular economy, where waste is engineered out of the system.
 Products are not simply used and disposed of.
 Instead, they can be reused, easily repaired or recycled for a different purpose.
 Fewer resources are required and greenhouse gas emissions and pollution levels are reduced.

-Reduce waste by refilling food and household products at Little Walkers Cafe in Amersham or The Refill Project in Chesham.
+Reduce waste by refilling food and household products at Orca and Bee website based in Amersham.

 1. Think twice before you make any purchase.
 If it’s electronics or clothing for example, do you really need it?
 Can you borrow or rent it instead?